Who we are

 Data Protection Officer: Phone: +385 (0) 95 605040 1;

 Company MLAD Consulting d.o.o. (here in after: “Company”, i.e.: “controller”) is processing personal data based on the application of the General Regulation on Personal Data Protection (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016. on the protection of individuals regarding the processing of personal data and movement of such data (hereinafter: the Regulation) and the Act on the Implementation of the General Regulation on Data Protection (OG 42/2018) and repealing Directive 95/46/EZ data)

 The rules of data protection policy apply to all employees of the Company as well as to all third parties who work for or on behalf of the Company in connection with the processing of personal data of natural persons owned by the Company.

 Certain terms as defined in Regulation (EU) 2016/679 have the following meaning:

-6. "Recipient" means a natural or legal person, public authority, agency, or any other body to which personal data are disclosed, whether a third party or not.
-However, public authorities which may receive personal data in the context of a particular investigation following Union or Member State law shall not be considered as recipients; the processing of such data by those public authorities must comply with the applicable data protection rules according to the purposes of the processing;
+- “Recipient” means a natural or legal person, public authority, agency, or any other body to which personal data are disclosed, whether a third party or not.
+However, public authorities who may receive personal data in the context of a particular investigation following Union or Member State law shall not be considered recipients; the processing of such data by those public authorities must comply with the applicable data protection rules according to the purposes of the processing;

 III.
 MANAGER, PROCESSOR, AND DATA PROTECTION OFFICER